-Audi China was founded in 2009 as a one-hundred-percent subsidiary of AUDI AG in Beijing.
-The company has approximately 600 employees and coordinates business partnership between AUDI AG, the FAW Group and the joint venture FAW‑Volkswagen.
-The chief executive of Audi China is Joachim Wedler.
+Audi China was founded in 2009 in Beijing as a one-hundred-percent subsidiary of AUDI AG.
+The company has approximately 600 employees and coordinates the business partnership between AUDI AG, the joint venture FAW‑Volkswagen and the cooperation SAIC Audi.

 Audi China includes eight divisions: Purchasing, R&D, Sales and Marketing, Finance/IT & Compliance, Product, HR & Organization, Production, Chairman of the Board (Corporate Strategy, Government Affairs, Quality and Technical Services, Corporate Communications and Legal Services).